MS Princess of Tasmania

 Princess of Tasmania sailed on her maiden voyage on 23 September 1959.
-On entering service, she was used on the Devonport to Melbourne route across Bass Strait.
-The ship continued operating until 1972, when replaced by the Empress of Australia.
-She was sold to Bahamarine Limited, Nassau and chartered to chartered to Canadian National operating between North Sydney and Argentia.
-In 1975, she was renamed Marine Cruiser.
-Two years later, the ship was sold to Rideau Shipping Co Ltd, which operated her until 1984.
+On entering service, she operated the Devonport to Melbourne route across Bass Strait.
+The vessel remained in this role until 1972, when she was replaced by the Empress of Australia.

+Following her withdrawal from ANL service, the ship was sold to Bahamarine Limited of Nassau and chartered to Canadian National, operating between North Sydney and Argentia.
+In 1975 she was renamed Marine Cruiser.
+In 1977, ownership transferred to Rideau Shipping Co Ltd, which operated the vessel until 1984.